KibutuJr/Data-Visualization-PowerBI/README.md

-Here's the updated `README.md` file with **"Tableau"** replaced by **"Power BI"** throughout, while preserving the formatting and context:

----

-# Tata Data Visualisation – Power BI Project
+# Tata Data Visualization – Power BI Project

 📌 **Overview**
 This repository showcases a data analysis and visualization project completed as part of the Tata Data Visualisation Virtual Experience Program hosted on Forage.
 The task projects a real-world business scenario, focusing on how a data analyst at Tata might handle, explore, and visualize sales data to uncover actionable insights and drive better decision-making.